alancameronwills/localmap/README.md

 Intended for recording people's stories about places on the map.

 ## Backlog
-1. Group heads: group shows when you zoom in to a certain level - what level?
+1. Group heads: proper nesting
 2. Multiple group membership.
 1. Multiple items on one place
 24. Multi-user contributions.
 One author can add material to a note started by another.
 Text contributions appear in rule-separated blocks, with author name at top.
 Authors can subsequently edit or delete their own contributions.
+1. Group heads: group shows when you zoom in to a certain level - what level?
 1. Sofa tours: automatically draw tour on map
 1. Sofa tours: don't show short place text
 1. User id: store id in place